ricmmartins/rmmartinsblog/_posts/2023-12-08-openshift-local.md

 ## Introduction

-OpenShift, the Red Hat's application platform, offers a robust environment for deploying and managing containerized applications.
+## Introduction

+OpenShift, developed by Red Hat, extends Kubernetes to provide a more robust platform for deploying and managing containerized applications in a complete application platform.
+It integrates the core features of Kubernetes with additional tools and services to enhance developer productivity and operational efficiency.
+This guide aims to introduce beginners to deploying applications on OpenShift Local, a streamlined method to run OpenShift clusters locally for development and testing.

 Using a local OpenShift environment, offers several benefits, especially for developers who are new to OpenShift or Kubernetes: